wp-plugins/wp-gpx-maps/readme.txt

 1. pointsoffset: skip points closer than XX meters(default is 10)

-1. uom: the unit of measure of distance/altitude are values are: 0, 1, 2 (0 = meters, 1 = feet/miles, 2 = meters/kilometers)
+1. uom: the unit of measure of distance/altitude are values are: 0, 1, 2 (0 = meters, 1 = feet/miles, 2 = meters/kilometers, 3 = meters/nautical miles)

 1. mlinecolor: map line color (default is #3366cc)